The Main Wireless HDMI Transmission Protocols and Their Typical Products

 |Devices||home audio/video components||home audio/video components||portable computers desktop computers||All iOS devices such as iphone, iPod,iPad and other third party products||Miracast is now integrated into Android 4.2,so many mobile devices are capable of it||portable computers desktop computers HDTV,Projector|

-http://www.portablehifi.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to "Portable Hi-Fi" (amazon.com, endless.com, smallparts.com or myhabit.com).
+http://www.portablehifi.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to, but not limited to, Amazon.com, myhabit.com, smallparts.com or amazonwireless.com.